Siddes-Analyst/Sales-and-Marketing-Performance-Analysis-of-Vivo-Smartphones-Using-Excel/README.md

 - Compare to Weekdays, Weekends Achieved a 4 to 6% of highest Sales and profit.
 - Especially T4 Pro Mobile is the Highest sold model and Highest profit make in all states.
 - Tamil Nadu is the Highest profit maker of all the states and the profits is 30%.

+---

+## 📝 Weekly Sales Report

+### 📊 Analysis
+- 2 & 3 Week made a highest number of sales and profits.
+Mobile sold is 805k, Sales is 23K Cr, Profits is 6.8K Cr.
+- Tamil Nadu and Karnataka are the highest number of Total Sales and Profit maker states.
+- T4 Pro & V50 are the medium Price Category Mobiles are made the 56% of total Profits.

+### 📊 Conclusion
+- Especially 2 weeks make the highest number of growths of all the Categories of all months and all years.